PlanktoScope/PlanktoScope/documentation/docs/setup/hardware/v2.6/kit/index.md

 ![Hat_recto_verso_2](images/Hat_recto_verso_2.PNG "Hat_recto_verso_2")

 #### Next steps
-As explain earlier on and in order to let you dive into a fun DIY project or pick up a new skills, some soldering is about to come!
+As explain earlier on and in order to let you dive into a fun DIY project, some soldering is about to come!
 In the following steps, we’ll guide you through assembling the Drivers TMC 5160 (used to control the peristaltic pump and the linear stepper motors) and the Axial Fan.
 Let’s get started!

 ### Assembly of the Drivers TMC 5160